JaxomofRuatha/ls2-extra-mods-unofficial/mod-details/PitFighter.md

 **Load/Install Order Notes:**
 * @chosti-factor (LS2 version 2.4.0), JaxomofRuatha (LS2 version 2.5.0, 2.5.2)
   * Load `quest_pitfighter.esp`, `quest_pitfighter_dlc01.esp`, and `Pit Fighter Patch.esp`, in that order, before `Clockwork.esp` (and `Keld-Nar.esp` if you have it).
 I have the three loaded immediately before `JKs Skyrim.esp`.
+  * `Faction - Pit Fighter - Revamped.esp`, if being used, is a dummy so should be able to go anywhere, I currently have it loaded at the very end of load order to not disrupt the plugin addresses (since I added it mid-save)